-Our school has a 90% success rate in placing our graduates in the career they want.
+Our school has an over 86% success rate in placing our graduates in the career they want.
 Most of our graduates receive a competitive job offer before they’ve completed our program – and are able to start their new career and start earning a steady paycheck.
 The average starting salary for truck drivers ranges from $700-$1000 a week.

 Truck Driver Institute’s free hiring services are always available to our graduates.
 If your regional interests or career goals change, just give us a call and we’ll help match you to a company that meets your needs.
 We love reconnecting with our students and helping them continue to advance in the transportation industry.